-With $4 million in funding, Kin wants to change how homeowners gets insured
+With $4 million in funding, Kin wants to change how homeowners get insured

 Shopify beats on big revenue jump as it crosses 500K merchants